Mount Meru Climb Guide: Why Trek It Before Kilimanjaro

 Wondering when to climb Mount Kilimanjaro?

-Different routes suit different seasons — see why in our Kilimanjaro Routes Compared Guide.
+Different routes perform differently depending on weather conditions — see our full Kilimanjaro Routes Comparison Guide.

 infographic showing the best climbing seasons and rain periods for Mount Kilimanjaro, including January to March and June to October.